cse512-23s/Tuning-PlaySite/src/page-6/Readme.md

   <img src="Images/single_sample.png"/>
 </p>

-In the above example, the curser is hovered on Adam--110--64--0.0001	sample.
+In the above example, the curser is hovered on Adam, 101, 90, 16, 0.0075	sample.
 Thus, the corresponding sample is highlighted and every other sample turns gray to defocus other samples.

 -	Search bar :